 Additionally, there are exams that you will need to complete.
 The questions often differ in these exams so it is not possible to cheat and find the answers, however you can research potential questions and revise subjects that you will likely be tested on.
 Plus, there are a variety of videos across the media that cover different exam topics.

 Pursuing a security job on a construction site will result in the need to have a CSCS card, this shows that you can operate safely.
 During day or night patrols, individuals must be aware of specific health and safety risks, from uneven terrain to the risk of slips and trips and even exposure to asbestos/airborne fibres and toxins.

 Once you complete the relevant training course and pass it’s assessment when applying for your SIA License, it is your responsibility to ensure that you have checked all of the training requirements before applying

 Depending on the type of security job you wish to pursue, your training will differ…

 If you are licensed in a specific role and wish to pursue a different role, you must apply for that alternative license.
 An SIA CCTV Operative cannot work as an SIA Door Supervisor; these are two different permits.

 Security companies are wise when hiring people.
 All candidates need to be mature, trustworthy and be able to get the job done correctly.
 Below is a list of some essential skills that a security guard needs to become successful…

 A quality security guard should always be reliable.
 A company must be comfortable in letting you guard a business’ premises.
-First impressions mean a lot, you must show that you can be trusted and prove that you are capable of deterring crime and most importantly, turn up on time.
+First impressions mean a lot, you must show that you can be trusted, prove that you are capable of deterring crime and most importantly, turn up on time.
 It is no good if you are late to your shift.

 Ideally, guards need to be in a healthy weight range and exercise regularly.
 An unfit officer may not be able to offer full protection for people.
 Moreover, being in good shape will also lead to increased mental alertness.